Updated on January 8, 2025

 Woman drinking coffee on couch

-Alcohol withdrawal happens when a person suddenly stops drinking after extended and heavy alcohol abuse.
+Alcohol withdrawal happens when a person suddenly stops drinking after an extended period of heavy alcohol abuse.
 Many people with alcohol use disorder (AUD) experience withdrawal symptoms.

 • Trembling